Jeschenfelder/msci-clyde-unmixing/msci_notes.md

 - Low variability in Mg likely due to mainly sedimentary rocks in region
 	+ Can try forward model on elements with highest variability in observations next
 - Given me the scripts to create synthetic data for inverse, should use eggbox first

+### 2nd November - Roberts; Lipp

+- Should run synthetics for inverse; sinusoids 5,10,15,20,25 km
+- Can use PCA to collate different element outputs
+- Storyline of final writeup:
+	+ showing performance of mixing/unmixing model in new region
+	+ predicting pollution sources from model outputs
+	+ discuss natural vs human impact
+	+ discuss data availability/quality
+- Need to make sure to talk about data in project
+	+ Issues with estuary samples, make clear which ones used (shown in all Figures)
+	+ Don't know exact uncertainty, can use Lipp 2020 as approximation
+- Figures for writeup:
+	1. Intro to region:
+		+ Topography and Drainage Network
+		+ Observation localities
+		+ Geological Map
+		+ G-BASE sample localities
+	2. 4 interesting elements:
+		+ 2 good ones (i.e. Mg)
+		+ 2 'bad' ones (i.e. Metals) -> Human influence
+- Before running more inverse models, change to new model in C -> much faster
+- Changes to forward dashboards (Appendix):
+	+ letters without ')'
+	+ get rid of unused observations
+	+ fill profile points by misfit
+	+ keep cross plot range constant at 0/5
+	+ don't use red for Glasgow -> doesn't print well
+	+ Add PEL/TEL levels to profile (dashed lines)
+- ultimately should show inverse as enrichment relative to G-BASE -> highlight possible human influences; or to PEL and TEL
+	+ can check against industrial areas
+	+ baseline already includes some pollution most likely

 ## Weekly Plan/Progress